-(Reason: Increased protection in response to underground leak problems and remediation difficulty in underground applications.)
+(Reason: Increased protection in response to underground leak problems and remediation difficulty in underground applications.
+Coordinates with TCEQ requirements.)

 Section 5704.2.11.4.2; change to read as follows:

 5704.2.11.4.2 Leak Detection.
 Underground storage tank systems shall be provided with an approved method of leak detection from any component of the system that is designed and installed in accordance with NFPA 30 and as specified in Section 5704.2.11.4.3.